More from Metadata

 - Example: II.
 Allegretto

-We recommend consulting IMSLP or the composer’s official website if applicable to get the best information possible.
-Contemporary classical works or pieces not in the public domain are exempt from these formatting rules.
+🔎 We highly recommend that you refer to the IMSLP Database or the composer’s official website (if applicable) to get the most accurate information.
+Contemporary classical works or pieces that are not in the public domain are exempt from these formatting rules.

-- Public Domain Works: If the composer passed away more than 70 years ago, their works are in the public domain and typically listed on IMSLP.
+- If the composer passed away more than 70 years ago, their works are in the public domain and typically listed on IMSLP.

 Artist Details

-Properly listing artist details is crucial for classical music releases.
+Properly listing the artist details is also crucial for classical music releases.

 - Include all major soloists, conductors, performers, and ensembles as main artists.